John Farnham: Health

-After years of performing at high-volume concerts, Farnham has tinnitus and hearing loss, and wears hearing aids.
+After years of performing in high-volume concerts, Farnham had developed tinnitus and profound hearing loss; as from 2011 he has worn hearing aids.
 In 2019, Farnham cancelled an Australian and New Zealand tour due to a severe kidney infection and dehydration.
-He subsequently gave up a lifetime habit of smoking, and reduced his alcohol intake.
+He subsequently gave up his lifetime habit of smoking – initially switching from cigarettes to cigars – and reduced his alcohol intake.
+By August of that year the singer had returned to performing in Australia and New Zealand.

-On 23 August 2022, Farnham released a statement that he was to undergo immediate surgery after being diagnosed with cancer.
-In this statement, he said "cancer diagnosis is something that so many people face every single day, and countless others have walked this path before me."
+On 23 August 2022 Farnham issued a statement that he was to undergo immediate surgery after being diagnosed with cancer.
+He stated, "cancer diagnosis is something that so many people face every single day, and countless others have walked this path before me."
 The same day, he underwent a nearly twelve-hour surgery to remove a tumour in his mouth, including jaw reconstruction.
-He was transferred to an intensive care unit, in a stable condition.
+He was transferred to an intensive care unit (ICU), in a stable condition.
 It was later announced that the tumour had been successfully removed.
-In March 2023, he was hospitalised due to a respiratory infection.

-On 23 August 2023, exactly one year after his surgery, Farnham released a statement saying he was cancer-free, and in an interview with Variety Australia published on 5 September 2023, when asked if Farnham will ever tour again or release new material, his sons said "Anything's possible...
+In March 2023 he was hospitalised due to a respiratory infection.
+On 23 August 2023 Farnham released a statement saying he was cancer-free, and in an interview with Variety Australia published on 5 September, when asked if Farnham would ever tour again or release new material, his sons declared, "Anything's possible...
 I think he'd like to, and he can definitely still sing".
+In May 2026 Farnham issued a statement that he will never sing publicly again, "Because of the surgeries to my mouth and face over the past few years, singing on stage is not something I can consider again.
+It's just not possible.
+We can rule that out".
+In September 2026, his family released a statement, "[Farnham]'s health has deteriorated in recent months.
+He now requires continuous oxygen support and uses a wheelchair for mobility" and he has 24-hour nursing at home.